 - Later we find out that his best friend and fellow clansman Shisui also opposed the coup.

-- Goku became this due to massive head trauma that seemed to have rewired his Saiyan brain.
+- Goku became this due to massive head trauma that seemed to have rewired his Saiyajin brain.
 While he retains his people's love of combat (to a degree), senseless violence or revenge killing isn't his style.
+He can also be seen as the White Sheep.

 - Maya is actually revealed to be a black sheep (albeit one still loved by her family) in episode 4 of Burn Up Excess.
 She's a Tokyo cop while her family runs a criminal syndicate in Osaka.
 She's not a White Sheep because she doesn't hold it against them nor they hold it against her.